-An inducible T7 expression system is highly effective and widely used to produce RNAs and proteins from cloned coding sequences in the bacterium Escherichia coli (Studier and Moffatt, J. Mol.
+The inducible T7 expression system is highly effective and 55 widely used to produce RNAs and proteins from cloned coding sequences in the bacterium Escherichia coli (Studier and Moffatt, J. Mol.
 Biol.
 189: 113-130 (1986); Studier et al., Methods in Enzymology 185: 60-89 (1990); Novagen).
+The coding sequence for T7 RNA polymerase is typically present 60 in the chromosome under control of the inducible lac or lacUV5 promoter in the chromosome of host cells such as BL21(DE3), B834(DE3) and HMS174(DE3), and derivatives of such cells such as ER2566 and ER 2833 (New England Biolabs).
+In another derivative strain, designated 65 "BL21-AI" (Invitrogen), gene 1 is under the control of the arabinose-inducible araBAD promoter.
+In the absence of inducing compounds, transcription by the host cell RNA polymerase is blocked by the natural endogenous repressor.
+In the case of the lac promoter, it is the lac repressor and for the araBAD promoter, the product of the araC gene is the repressor.

-The 35 coding sequence for T7 RNA polymerase is typically present in the chromosome under control of the inducible lacUV5 promoter in the chromosome of host cells such as BL21 (DE3), B834(DE3) or HMS174(DE3).
-The coding sequence for the desired RNA or protein (referred to as the target RNA 40 or protein) is typically placed in a plasmid under control of a T7 promoter, that is, a promoter recognized specifically by T7 RNA polymerase.
+The coding sequence for the desired RNA or protein (referred to as the target RNA or protein) is typically placed in a plasmid under control of a T7 promoter, that is, a promoter recognized specifically by T7 RNA polymerase.
 In the absence of an inducer for the lacUV5 promoter, little T7 RNA polymerase or target protein should be present and the cells should grow well.
-However, upon 45 addition of an inducer, typically IPTG (isopropyl-β-Dthiogalactoside), T7 RNA polymerase will be made and will transcribe almost any DNA controlled by the T7 promoter.
-T7 RNA polymerase is so specific, active and processive that the amount of target RNA produced can be comparable to the 50 amount of ribosomal RNA in a cell.
+However, upon addition of an inducer, typically IPTG (isopropyl-β-D-thiogalactoside), T7 RNA polymerase will be made and will transcribe almost any DNA controlled by the T7 promoter.
+T7 RNA polymerase is so specific, active and processive that the amount of target RNA produced can be comparable to the amount of ribosomal RNA in a cell.
 Thus, large amounts of RNAs that are useful in themselves, such as ribozymes, can be produced.
-If the target RNA contains the coding sequence for a protein and appropriate translation initiation signals (such as the sequence upstream of the start codon for the T7 major 55 capsid protein), target protein can be produced, often accumulating to become a substantial fraction of total cell protein.
+If the target 20 RNA contains the coding sequence for a protein and appropriate translation initiation signals (such as the sequence upstream of the start codon for the T7 major capsid protein), target protein can be produced, often accumulating to become a substantial fraction of total cell protein.
+See also U.S. Pat.
+Nos.
+4,952,496; 5,693,489; and 5,869,320, the contents of which are incorporated herein by reference.

-Although IPTG has typically been used to induce expression of target proteins in the inducible T7 expression system, lactose will also cause induction and, being much cheaper 60 than IPTG, may be preferable for large-scale production.
+In strains in which the T7 gene 1 (T7 RNA polymerase gene) is under control of the lac or lacUV5, IPTG has typically been used to induce expression of target proteins.
+Lactose will also cause induction and, being much cheaper than IPTG, may be preferable for large-scale production.
 Neubauer et al., Appl.
 Microbiol.
 Biotechnol.
-36: 739-744 (1992) obtained induction by lactose with the same efficiency as with IPTG by careful monitoring of the glucose level in fermentation and by addition of lactose when the glucose was 65 nearly depleted.
+36: 739-744 (1992) obtained induction by lactose with the same efficiency as with IPTG by careful monitoring of the glucose level in fermentation and by addition of lactose when the glucose was nearly depleted.
 Hoffman et al., Protein Expression and Purification 6: 646-654 (1995) used similar procedures to obtain comparable levels of protein synthesis with lactose or IPTG induction in a fermentor process.